entrepreneurship • travel • community • ages 12-15

 • Maintain strong attendance and community involvement

-• Participate in all group fundraising efforts
+• Actively participate in all group fundraising efforts throughout the 8-month program

 PROGRAM FEE